The Socio-Legal Studies Program is offered by the Department of Sociology and Social Policy within the School of Social

 Senior units of study (2000 and 3000 level)

 You complete 18 credit points from core senior intermediate (2000-level) units of study:

 - SCLG2602 Social Inquiry: Qualitative Methods or SCLG2632 Quantitative Methods.

 These core senior-intermediate (2000 level) units extend on the introductory material in the two junior units.
 They focus on the twin principles of socio-legal studies – an understanding of broader sociological theories and empirical methods.

 You also complete 6 credit points from core senior advanced (3000-level) units of study: SLSS3601 Doing Socio-Legal Research.

 The remaining credit points for your major can be taken from senior units of study listed under electives in the unit of study tables.
 These cover areas such as crime and criminology, human rights, crime and media, and Indigenous justice.
 These units enable you to focus on specific topics and learn about the particular concepts, theories and methods associated with these sub-fields of socio-legal studies.
 There are three possible pathways: Criminology, Human Rights, and Law and Society.

 In this fourth year of study students undertake a program of coursework and research thesis.
-Admission to honours requires a Credit average or above in 48 senior credit points in Socio-Legal Studies.
+Admission to honours requires an average of 70 percent or above in 48 senior credit points in Socio-Legal Studies.

 Department website: sydney.edu.au/arts/sociology_social_policy